 Set forth below is certain information regarding the members of the Company's board of directors (the "Board" or the "Board of Directors").
-Each director is entitled to serve until the 2021 annual meeting of stockholders and until a successor is duly elected and qualified or until his earlier retirement, resignation or removal.
-The age of each director is reported as of April 23, 2021.
+Each director is entitled to serve until the 2022 annual meeting of stockholders and until a successor is duly elected and qualified or until his earlier retirement, resignation or removal.
+The age and business experience of each director is set forth below as of April 25, 2022.

 Name and Year First Elected Age Position

-John W. Struble (2017) 44 Chairman of the Board
+E. Gray Payne (2017) 74 Chairman of the Board

-D. Kyle Cerminara (2015) 43 Director
+D. Kyle Cerminara (2015) 44 Director

-Michael R. Dill (2017) 56 Director
+Michael R. Dill (2017) 57 Director

+R. Joseph Jackson (2021) 56 Director

-Charles T. Lanktree (2017) 71 Director
+Charles T. Lanktree (2017) 72 Director

-E. Gray Payne (2017) 73 Director
+John M. Suzuki (2021) 58 Director and Chief Executive Officer

+Inez M. Tenenbaum (2021) 71 Director